-What’s does Jordan’s killer instinct on the court have to do with time management?
+What does Jordan’s killer instinct have to do with time management?

 - Hiring a trainer and dietician

-- Practicing X hours every day starting early in the morning
+- Practicing X hours daily, starting early in the morning

-- Always learning new moves to exploit his competition
+- Constantly learning new moves to outwit the competition

 - Giving 100% in every practice and NBA game

-- Constantly setting new goals, to create new limits
+- Continuously setting new goals, pushing his limits

-This is all no different than a machine built on machine learning.
+This is similar to a machine built on machine learning.
 The algorithms learn from past experiences, striving to improve the initial programming.
 Jordan was always hunting for a competitive edge, with each discovery fueling the next.

 Making excuses about how much time you have

-- How can I fit exercise and healthy eating into my daily routine?
+- How can I sneak exercise and good eats into my daily grind?

-- How can I make my work tasks more efficient?
+- How can I turbocharge my work tasks?

-- How can I reduce my daily stress to increase my productivity?
+- How can I chill out and de-stress to boost my productivity?

 Elon Musk on time management

-- Other startups (e.g. The Boring Company and Neuralink)
+- Startups like The Boring Company and Neuralink

 - Media management